-With the coronavirus pandemic in full swing, T-Mobile March 25 launched its lowest priced smartphone plan ahead of a previously-announced bow following completion of its merger with Sprint.
+With the coronavirus pandemic in full swing, T-Mobile March 25 launched its lowest-priced smartphone plan ahead of a previously announced bow following completion of its merger with Sprint.

 Dubbed “T-Mobile Connect,” the new plan is half the price of T-Mobile’s lowest priced plan — for unlimited talk and text plus 2GB high-speed smartphone data, including access to T-Mobile’s nationwide 5G network.

 But there are additional costs in the details.
 In addition to taxes & fees, a $10 SIM starter kit may be required.
-Thus, for $25 base fee, subscribers get 5GB of high-speed smartphone data for use in the United States only.
+Thus, for a $25 base fee, subscribers get 5GB of high-speed smartphone data for use in the United States only.
 T-Mobile Connect is also offering an “annual data upgrade,” affording subs an additional 500MB of monthly data at no additional cost for the next five years.